 assetfunction when you add the favicon, image, CSS or other asset in a link tag:

-You can choose Tailwind for styling in the interactive prompts when you initialize
+You can choose Tailwind for styling in the interactive prompts when you

+handles that too!
 You can even self-host fonts!
 Add the CSS in the

 static folder (like we mentioned for favicons above).
 Then just remember to include it in the